 - Historic Building Conservation

 - Architectural Materials Testing

 Evidence of design capacity or knowledge of the building trades is required for admission.
-While a core group of students will be selected for full matriculation, there will be spaces available for students electing to take individual courses.
-Credits may be transferable to alternate advanced degree programs as well as AIA Mandatory Continuing Education.
+In addition to a core group of students selected for full matriculation, space is available for students electing to take individual courses for continuing education credit, including AIA Mandatory Continuing Ed.
+Credits may be transferable to other advanced-degree programs as well.

 Contact Max Page, Professor of Architecture and History and Director of Historic Preservation Initiatives, at email@example.com or call 413.219.7633 for more information.
 Click here to register at UMass Continuing Education: http://www.umassulearn.net